 Where can I rent a vehicle?

 There are several car rental agencies at the Managua airport but we highly recommend reserving your vehicle in advance.
 While you may be able to get by without a 4wd vehicle, we recommend reserving one so that you will not be limited where and when you can go.
-Note that some rental properties (such as Villa Pinolera at Playa Maderas) require 4wd to access the property and muddy roads during the rainy season can be a problem.
 Below are links to some of the rental agencies at the airport

 Are there things I cannot bring when traveling to Nicaragua?